North Carolina Depo-Provera Lawsuit Attorneys

-If you or a loved one in North Carolina have been diagnosed with a brain tumor or spinal tumor after using Depo-Provera, you may be eligible for a lawsuit.
+If you or a loved one in North Carolina have been diagnosed with a brain tumor (intracranial / brain meningioma) after using Depo-Provera, you may be eligible for a Depo-Provera lawsuit in North Carolina.
 Depo-Provera, a contraceptive injection manufactured by Pfizer, has been linked to an increased risk of cerebral meningioma and other serious tumors, which can lead to devastating health consequences.

 Despite growing concerns, Pfizer strongly denies any liability or wrongdoing, asserting that Depo-Provera is safe when used as prescribed.
 However, legal claims are being filed by individuals who have suffered severe health issues after prolonged use of the injection.
 As of March 2025, nearly 100 Depo-Provera lawsuits have been consolidated into multidistrict litigation (MDL) in the Northern District of Florida.